Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU0MN3X/andromedas-sacrifice">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX102J/light-and-darkness-united-kouichis-last-wish">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">In the House of Pisces, Andromeda Shaun continues her life-and-death battle against her master’s killer,<br>Gold Knight Aphrodite.
-In the midst of the struggle, Shaun flashes back to the events<br>in her past that molded her and made her who she is.</p>
+<p align="center">The Royal Knights are gone, used to help Lucemon evolve and the third moon has<br>been destroyed.
+Told that "Light and Darkness have to become one", the children head for<br>the Dark Area, where Lucemon resides.
+But as they head that way, they spot... the<br>Human World?!</p>
 </td>
 </tr>
 </table>